 Please note that in addition to the above mentioned-prices you might also be charged taxes on top of them – this was at least my (not so pleasant) experience when I paid for my Squarespace plan.

-It is, however good to note that you can’t fully publish your store during the free trial, and instead those people who arrive to your store’s domain name need to enter a verification code to see the the site.
-In other words, even if you are looking to take advantage of some super-hot trend that you expect to fade away quickly, you will have to buy a paid subscription – obviously in that case it might be best to opt for the monthly payments.
+It is, however good to note that you can’t fully publish your Squarespace-store during the free trial and instead, those who arrive to your store’s domain need to enter a verification code to see your store.
+In other words, even if you are looking to take advantage of some super-hot trend that you expect to fade away quickly, you will have to buy a subscription – obviously in that case it might be a good idea to opt for paying on a monthly basis.

 Squarespace store features

 All the above-mentioned plans come with the most important features that an online store should have.
 All of them allow, for example, listing an unlimited number of products in your store and automatically optimize your site for mobile devices (extremely important these days!).

 Additionally, regardless of the ecommerce-friendly plan you pick, you can have gift cards for your store.
 Maybe the most important differences between the plans are that the most expensive plan also has, for example, the option to sell subscriptions and abandoned cart recovery -feature.
 That latter feature can be quite useful for increasing your revenue.

 When comparing the Squarespace ecommerce solution features to the features of Shopify’s plans it can be concluded that they tend to include for the most part the same features.
 This can be pretty much expected as by now there seems to be a sort of a consensus on what type of features an online store should have in order to have a chance at becoming successful in 2021 and beyond.